top of page

 NE corner of 142nd Ave & 18th St

 Allegan book p.
 20. Photo of school p.
 20. City of Dorr.
-First schoolhouse was built in Dorr around 1860 (possibly of logs).
-The school was moved in 1908 and then possibly built as a wooden frame.
+First schoolhouse was built in Dorr around 1860 (possibly of logs) The school was moved in 1908, and then possibly built one with a wooden-frame.
 All grades and subjects were taught according to Clem Rewa of Dorr.
-In 1961 there were 12 students enrolled.
+In 1961, 12 students were enrolled.
 History of Allegan County

 Allegan